 Church Militant: The American Priesthood of the Church of England was split right down the middle, and some even took up arms.
-Not only did ministers of the Co E owe allegiance to his majesty as their sovereign, but he was also the highest authority in the Church.
+Not only did ministers of the Church of England owe allegiance to His Majesty as their sovereign, but he was also the highest authority in the Church.
 Some back 'home' called the whole affair a 'Presbyterian rebellion'.

 Chronic Backstabbing Disorder: Charles Lee.
 He believed he was a better general than Washington, and made various ill-advised attempts to get full command of the American armies.
 It culminated in a serious breach of insubordination during the Battle of Monmouth Courthouse, and Lee was court-martialed.
 Years later, documents were found that revealed Lee had given the British suggestions on how to beat Washington while briefly held prisoner in 1777.